These guidelines are used to review funding requests and determine whether they qualify

 - Consumable supplies such as paper, printer or copier toner, dry-erase markers, etc.

 - Digital or display signage of any type unless part of research directly associated

 with instruction; way finding monitors.

-Tablets, laptops, iPads, or other mobile devices unless the device is used as an audiovisual
+- Tablets, laptops, iPads, e-readers or other mobile devices used outside of the classroom

 just for the sake of having new equipment or to standardize on a current model without